-(b) A formal allegation of professional misconduct must be made within thirty days after the complainant becomes aware of the alleged professional misconduct but not later than three years after the occurrence of the alleged professional misconduct.
+(b) A formal allegation of professional misconduct must be provided to the chairperson of the professional conduct committee within 180 days after the complainant becomes aware of the alleged professional misconduct.

-- (c) The three year limitation above may be extended in those instances where the professional misconduct could not have been discovered through the exercise of reasonable care and diligence.
-A determination that the three year limitation will be extended shall be made by the university's office of general counsel and is not appealable under this policy. - (d) Upon receiving a formal allegation, the chairperson shall call a meeting of the committee to determine whether the allegation warrants a formal investigation.
+- (c) The 180 day time limit may be extended in those instances where the professional misconduct could not have been discovered through the exercise of reasonable care and diligence.
+A determination that this time limit will be extended shall be made by the professional conduct committee by a majority vote of the quorum and is not appealable under this policy.
+The committee will consider the nature of the misconduct and whether fraud, concealment or intentional misrepresentation prevented discovery. - (d) Upon receiving a formal allegation, the chairperson shall call a meeting of the committee to determine whether the allegation warrants a formal investigation.
 In conducting this inquiry, the committee shall be responsible for gathering information and conducting an initial fact-finding process to support its decision.
 Within twenty-eight days from the receipt of a formal allegation of professional misconduct by the chairperson, the committee shall determine whether a formal investigation of the allegation is appropriate.
 A majority vote of the quorum is required to determine that a formal investigation is appropriate. - (e) Within seven days of the determination that a formal investigation is appropriate, the chairperson shall notify the complainant and the person against whom the formal allegation has been made of the committee's determination.
-The chairperson shall make no public announcement regarding such determination unless he/she deems it necessary to protect the reputation of the person against whom an allegation was made.

-(3) Formal investigation.

-(a) With the advice of the committee, the chairperson shall appoint a case investigation subcommittee consisting of five members comprised of tenured faculty, administrators and/or professional staff with appropriate background and knowledge to conduct a thorough and authoritative evaluation of the evidence and information bearing upon the allegation.
+The chairperson shall make no public announcement regarding such determination unless he/she deems it necessary to protect the reputation of the person against whom an allegation was made. - (3) Formal investigation. - (a) With the advice of the committee, the chairperson shall appoint a case investigation subcommittee consisting of five members comprised of tenured faculty, administrators and/or professional staff with appropriate background and knowledge to conduct a thorough and authoritative evaluation of the evidence and information bearing upon the allegation.
 At least one member of the subcommittee shall be a member of the committee.
 The chairperson shall also designate the chairperson of the subcommittee.
 The subcommittee may include tenured faculty, administrators, or professional staff from outside the university in cases where individuals within the university would not have the required expertise or would be subject to an actual or apparent conflict of interest.